ansys/pystk/doc/source/api/ansys/stk/core/vgt/VectorGeometryToolPointCommonTasks.rst

 VectorGeometryToolPointCommonTasks
 ==================================

-.. py:class:: VectorGeometryToolPointCommonTasks
+.. py:class:: ansys.stk.core.vgt.VectorGeometryToolPointCommonTasks

-   Bases: py:obj:`~IVectorGeometryToolPointCommonTasks`
+   Bases: py:obj:`~ansys.stk.core.vgt.IVectorGeometryToolPointCommonTasks`

    Provide methods to create non-persistent VGT point components.
 Non-persistent components do not have names, do not get saved/loaded and are not shown in the VGT browser.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: VectorGeometryToolPointCommonTasks

 Overview
 --------